Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: quantum Fisher information under imprecise control

-This result can be confirmed by the numerical simulation over QFI as a function of the joint evolution time $t_1$ in Figs.~\ref{QFI delay}(a) and \ref{QFI delay}(b), where the probe (spin ensemble) is initialized as the polarized state $\rho_P=|j,j\rangle_{\rm opt}\langle j,j|$ and the thermal state $\rho_P^{\rm th}$ with $\beta=1$, respectively.
+This result can be confirmed by the numerical simulation over the renormalized QFI as a function of the joint evolution time $t_1$ as shown in Figs.~\ref{QFI evolution time}(a) and \ref{QFI evolution time}(b), where the probe (spin ensemble) is initialized as the polarized state $\rho_P=|j,j\rangle_{\rm opt}\langle j,j|$ and the thermal state $\rho_P^{\rm th}$ with $\beta=1$, respectively.
 It is found that QFI presents a central-symmetrical pattern around the optimized point $gt_1=\pi/2$.
 For the polarized state, $F_Q$ reaches the peak value $N^2$ when $gt_1=\pi/2$, irrespective of the probe size $N$.
-For the thermal state, $F_Q$ is proportional to $N^2$ when $gt_1=\pi/2$ and the maximum value increases with $N$.
+For the thermal state, $F_Q$ is proportional to $N^2$ when $gt_1=\pi/2$ and the scale factor increases with $N$.
 In particular, we have $F_Q/N^2\approx0.75$, $0.82$, and $0.96$ for $N=2$, $10$, and $100$, respectively.

-For both polarized state and thermal state, $F_Q$ attains a nearly periodical Heisenberg-scaling result when $gt_1/\pi$ is around $0.2$, $0.3$, $0.4$, $0.6$, $0.7$, and $0.8$.
+In both Figs.~\ref{QFI evolution time}(a) and \ref{QFI evolution time}(b), $F_Q$ varies smoothly around the optimized point, indicating that our metrology protocol is not sensitive to the imprecise control over the joint evolution period $t_1$ or the coupling strength $g$.
+For a large-size probe, i.e., $N\gg1$, when $|\cos(gt_1)|\neq1$, we have